- Rebecca Tomasis

 Are infographics limited to one page?

-No, infographics can be single-page or multi-page depending on the amount of information being conveyed.
-The goal is to present information in a visually compelling and easily digestible manner.
+No, infographics can be single-page or multi-page, depending on the amount of information being conveyed.
+The goal is to present visually compelling and easily digestible information.